I'd Do Anything for Love (But I Won't Do That): Music video

-Michael Bay directed the accompanying music video for "I'd Do Anything for Love (But I Won't Do That)".
+American film director and producer Michael Bay directed the accompanying music video for "I'd Do Anything for Love (But I Won't Do That)".
 He also directed the videos for "Objects in the Rear View Mirror May Appear Closer than They Are" and "Rock and Roll Dreams Come Through", also from Bat Out of Hell II.
 Filming took place in Los Angeles County, California in July 1993; the opening chase was filmed at Chávez Ravine, with the interior mansion scenes filmed at Greystone Mansion in Beverly Hills.
 The cinematographer was Daniel Pearl, particularly known for filming The Texas Chain Saw Massacre in 1973.
 Pearl says that this video "is one of my personal all-time favorite projects...
 I think the cinematography is pure, and it tells a story about the song."

 The video is based on Beauty and the Beast and The Phantom of the Opera.
-Bob Keane did Meat Loaf's make-up, which took up to two hours to apply.
+Bob Keen did Meat Loaf's make-up, which took up to two hours to apply.
 The make-up was designed to be simple and scary, yet "with the ability to make him sympathetic."

 The shoot went over budget, and was filmed in 90 F heat, across four days.
 According to one executive, it "probably had the budget of Four Weddings and a Funeral."
-It is the abridged seven-minute version, rather than the twelve-minute album version.
+The video, which was the abridged seven-minute version of the song rather than the twelve-minute album version, was put into heavy rotation on MTV.

 The actress in the video, Dana Patrick, is miming to Crosby's vocals; she did the same for Patti Russo's vocals in the 1995 song "I'd Lie for You (And That's the Truth)".
 According to the captions aired on Pop-Up Video, Patrick received several offers for record deals after the video aired, from executives who assumed she was actually singing in the video.